c-ae/cryptopt-pldi23/TROUBLESHOOTING.md

 *Note*: If your host OS is Linux and Docker is installed via `Snap.io` there is [known issue with docker cp](https://github.com/docker/for-linux/issues/564).
 Either install via default docker guidelines, or copy to `/tmp` and find copied files in `/tmp/snap.docker/tmp`)

+### Docker build errors 404

+On some builds in some regions for bizarre phenomenon the `apt install` command errors with a 404 Not Found. (on `systemd`).
+The issue seems to be resolved when removing the non essential programs `emacs` and `nano` from the install command in the `Dockerfile{,.quick}`

 ### I've installed docker but get permission denied errors

 Symptoms: